MCU Timeline Explained: From Infinity Stones to Infinity War and Beyond

 - Around this time, Rogers and Barnes head to Wakanda.

-From our set visit on Ant-Man and the Wasp so some mild story spoilers ahead; highlight if you’re interested: After being set free from his imprisonment in the Raft, Lang struck a plea bargain and remained under house arrest with Luis.
+From our set visit on Ant-Man and the Wasp so some mild story spoilers ahead; highlight if you’re interested: After being set free from his imprisonment in the Raft, Lang struck a plea bargain and remained under house arrest with Luis for two years.
 Meanwhile, Hank Pym and Hope van Dyne are on the run from the law due to the Sokovia Accords.
 Rather than sign on for government oversight, they shrank the lab itself down and went into hiding.
 The events of Ant-Man and the Wasp will play out over roughly one day.

 - June 22nd